Guidance

 ctx = Context(guidance=Guidance(role="Expert security engineer"))

-Use the full Guidance object when you need rules, style, or expertise.
+Use the full Guidance object when you need goal, persona_scope, rules, style, or expertise.

 Combining with Context